John Gunn (Australian writer)

 John Gunn (born 26 February 1925) is an Australian writer, sailor and aviator.

 Education

-Gunn attended Newington College aged 12 in 1937.
+Gunn attended Newington College at the age of12 in 1937.
 He entered the Royal Australian Naval College as a cadet-midshipman in 1939.
 In 1946 he began training as a Fleet Air Arm pilot, serving in England and the Mediterranean.
-He returned to Australia in 1949 and attended Sydney University, aborting the study of medicine to start a family.
+He returned to Australia in 1949 where he attended Sydney University, he halted the study of medicine to start a family.

 Career

 Gunn and his young family moved to England, where he began his writing career.
 In 1957 they returned to Australia.
 He attained various positions including: